Cleaning Marble Floor Wax & Dirty Grout

 However, considering the whole of this project, how nasty and time consuming the wax stripping and grout cleaning will be, it may be a better idea and more cost-effective just to rip it out and install new marble flooring.
 Again, I'd at least get a couple quotes for all options to compare.

-Once you have your old floor restored or a new floor installed, then clean and maintain with the Tile Floor Cleaner
+Once you have your old floor restored or a new floor installed, then clean and maintain with the regular Tile Floor Cleaner

 which is an excellent product formulated specifically for marble cleaning.